alexsieusahai/firered-on-chain-poc/README.md

 Uses assets ripped from Firered, and a sample animation atlas.
 Uses ideas from [this](https://medium.com/@michaelwesthadley/modular-game-worlds-in-phaser-3-tilemaps-1-958fc7e6bbd6) to construct parts of the open world.
 Uses Tiled to construct and import maps into Phaser.js.
+All of the smart contracts are implemented using Solidity, and served via Hardhat.
+NONE of these assets are owned by myself.